doublelam/canvas-drawable/README.md

 # Get start
-A package that let the specific canvas elememnt turns to drawable, it can be used to draw things or erase
+A package that let the specified canvas elememnt turns to drawable, it can be used to draw things or erase
 ```
   npm install canvas-drawable --save
 ```